Abhishek-JavaTech/SpringSecurity-POC/SpringSecurity-CustomJdbcUserDetailsManager/readme.txt

 4. as we implemented JdbcUserDetailsManager, our database tables needs to be of with name users/authority
 5. for users table, username, password, enabled these fields are mandatory
-6. for authority username, authority these fields are mandatory
+6. for authority username, authority these fields are mandatory 6.2 we have also added Authentication instance from SecurityContextHolder to retrieve authenticated user details
 7. this project can be extended to support Liquibase / Global exception handling / AOP